SpotHero: Growth and expansion

 Between 2011 and 2013, the company expanded from 5 employees to 22, grew to seven business markets (Chicago, New York, Washington, D.C., Boston, Baltimore, Newark, and Milwaukee) and opened an office in New York City.
 By August 2015, SpotHero serviced 5 additional cities: Denver, Minneapolis, New Orleans, Philadelphia, and San Francisco.
 In July 2016, the company expanded to Los Angeles, and in January 2017 added 13 additional cities, including Austin, Indianapolis, Miami and San Diego.
-In 2020, the company was recognized as the fifteenth-largest privately held consumer marketplace.
-As of November 2020, the company services over 400 cities in North America with a network of over 11,000 facilities.
+As of November 2020, the company operates in over 400 cities in North America with a network of over 11,000 facilities.

-SpotHero for Business was launched in March 2017, as a business-focused service with features and tools for paying, managing and organizing parking expenses.
-The company also launched a free developer platform to help businesses integrate parking reservations into their existing apps.
+SpotHero for Business was launched in March 2017, as a business-focused service with tools for paying, managing and organizing parking expenses.
+The company also launched a developer platform to allow businesses to integrate parking reservations into their existing apps.
 In May 2017, SpotHero announced a partnership with commuter employee benefits administrator WageWorks allowing users to pay pre-tax dollars for daily parking near their places of work.

 In 2018, SpotHero was named to Time magazine's inaugural list of 50 Genius Companies that are inventing the future.
-According to Time, "By allowing users to reserve a spot rather than circling dense city centers, apps like SpotHero can help stem congestion and pollution."
-That year, SpotHero purchased 500 Waze beacons for $15,000 and gave them to the Chicago Department of Transportation to install in the lower roads of downtown Chicago, broadcasting an open signal so GPS will work properly.
-Following an integration of its technology with Google Assistant and Hertz rental cars, SpotHero announced that it had readied 500 parking facilities in Chicago for driverless cars.

-In March 2019, SpotHero partnered with transit app Moovit to offer drivers the chance to view and book off-street parking near transit stations in San Francisco, to help ease road congestion in the Bay Area.
+In March 2019, SpotHero partnered with transit app Moovit to offer drivers the chance to view and book off-street parking near transit stations in San Francisco.
 In June 2019, it was reported that SpotHero was partnering with Waze, a GPS navigation software app owned by Google, to link their navigation and parking into a unified user experience.

-In early 2020, the company launched SpotHero IQ, a dynamic pricing product allowing operators of parking garages or lots to adjust prices based on real-time data.
+In 2023, the company launched Flex Rates, a customizable dynamic pricing product allowing operators of parking garages or lots to adjust prices based on real-time data.

+Sale to Uber

+On February 23, 2026, it was announced that SpotHero would be acquired by Uber.
+Terms of the sale were not disclosed, with the sale expected to close later in the year.
+In announcing the acquisition, Uber announced that it would offer a "parking reservation experience" powered by SpotHero that would allow Uber users to find parking spaces for places such as airports and venues using the Uber app.

 Acquisitions

-In April 2015, SpotHero acquired San Francisco-based peer-to-peer parking marketplace ParkPlease.
+SpotHero acquired San Francisco-based peer-to-peer parking marketplace ParkPlease in April 2015.

 In April 2017, SpotHero acquired Parking Panda, a Baltimore-based services and event parking company.
 The acquisition expanded SpotHero into Canada, and brought the number of parking locations the company could reserve at to over 5,000.

-In November 2020, SpotHero acquired the Toronto-based app Rover Parking, helping the company access thousands more parking locations across Canada.
+In November 2020, SpotHero acquired the Toronto-based app Rover Parking.